-Building a loyal customer base takes time, especially for a newer business, but we can't undersell the importance of that investment.
-And it's important to do it the right way, guided by your company values, so that people stay committed to your brand even as the market ebbs and flows over time.
+And it's important to go about it the right way, guided by your company values and a commitment to deliver for your customers.
+You need to earn your customers trust so they continue to support to your brand even as the market ebbs and flows over time.

-Here are a few steps to follow that can help you forge relationships with your customers and build customer loyalty:
+Here are a few ways you forge meaningful relationships with your customers and create lasting customer loyalty:

 Once you understand your values, you can find your fan base—the most ardent supporters of your brand and its values.
 These are your ride-or-die customers, the ones who mention you on Twitter, who tag you in their Instagram Stories and tell their friends how much they like your product or service.
 It’s likely a small group of highly satisfied customers, especially if you’re just starting out, but they are essential if you want to understand who is connecting with your brand and why.
 It’s your job to find them and learn as much as you can about them, so you can find others who fit the same profile.
 These people will become your brand ambassadors out in the world.
 You should engage with them often - you may even want to surprise them with special gifts to thank them for their loyalty, a strategy known as “surprise and delight” that can help increase retention and cultivate customer loyalty.